 Learn how WICA enables us to maintain our commitment to providing clean, healthy water to our customers:

-How much is the surcharge?
-The current WICA surcharge is 6.27% effective April 1, 2019 and applies to all customers.
-The WICA surcharge percentages apply to the total current service and usage charge on your water bill and included in the total amount due.
+The total WICA surcharge is 10.03% effective April 1, 2022 and applies to all customers.
+This represents the combined total of the 10% legislation limit and the 2021 WICA annual reconciliation rate of 0.03%.
+The WICA surcharge percentages are applied to the total current service and usage charge on your water bill and included in the total amount due.
 The WICA surcharge may change during the year depending on infrastructure improvements and approval by PURA.
 The legislation limits the surcharge increase to 5% in any given year and 10.0% overall between full rate cases.
 For increases beyond these amounts, water companies must submit full applications for a formal rate case.

 For more information contact us.